 Ealing (capacity 200) would be a springboard for other’ Blues based electric guitar’ bands such as Manfred Mann, The Who and The Birds that would make a mark on the Marquee Club (capacity 700).
 Countless others would pass through Ealing’s doors and play: Jack Bruce & Ginger Baker as members of both Blues Incorporated and Graham Bond Organisation.
 Eric Clapton and even a young David Bowie have stated that they attended the Ealing venue, along with countless other future music legends.

-The Ealing Club Community Interest Company is organising gigs at the original venue (‘The Cradle of British Rock Music’) and creating ‘sustainable’ music opportunities at other locations in Ealing.
+The Ealing Club Community Interest Company continues to organise gigs at the original venue (‘The Cradle of British Rock Music’) and is helping create ‘sustainable’ music opportunities at other locations in Ealing.
 The Ealing Eclectic Music Space Project has been backed by The Arts Council of England to highlight forgotten spaces across Ealing through live music.
 Please sign up to our twitter/facebook and newsletter to keep up with events.

 Please keep updated via our newsletter, twitter and facebook.